BA Philosophy and History (Essex)

-Current research focuses on representations of race connected with Marvel's superhero, Black Panther, in the 1960s and '70s, the problematic representations of female power in comic-books and the role of DC's /Johnny Everyman/ in raising socio-political awareness between 1943 and 1947.
+Current research focuses on representations of race connected with Marvel's superhero, Black Panther, in the 1960s and '70s, and the problematic representations of female power in comic-books.
 Future research will focus on representations of protest in transatlantic popular culture, taking into account both creation and reception.

-My work focuses on questions of trauma, masculinity and heroism.
+My work focuses on moments of intersection between political and cultural history and deals with questions of trauma, gender and heroism.
 I have so far concentrated largely on superhero narratives but I have also published on the topic of heroism in the films of Bruce Campbell.
-Future work is planned in both areas with plans to build on the latter, investigating representations of masculine heroism in US popular cinema.
-Interests in superhero narratives will be developed through work on more specific topics such as those detailed in 'Current Research'.
+I am currently working on two pieces on women in popular culture and their relationship to broader political developments at moments of upheaval - Lois Lane in, predominantly, the 1960s and the Capt.
+WE Johns character Worrals during and immediately after the Second World War.
+My interests in superhero narratives will be developed through work on more specific topics such as those detailed in 'Current Research'.
 I am also interested in the work of Joss Whedon and am co-editing a forthcoming volume on /Firefly/.

 HR101 - History Workshop: Researching and Writing History at Degree Level

-Co-editor of a book on Joss Whedon's /Firefly/ to be published by Scarecrow Press.
+Co-editor of a book on Joss Whedon's /Firefly/ to be published by Rowman & Littlefield.

 ''You Complete Me': The Joker as Symptom' in /The Joker: Critical Essays on the Clown Prince of Crime/ (2014)

 '"Oh c'mon, those stories can't count in continuity!': Squirrel Girl and the problem of female power'